HomeArticlesComparisonMutual Funds vs Fixed Deposit

 Capital Certainty and Guaranteed Income

 The core advantage of an FD is certainty.
-On the day you book a 2-year FD at 7.25%, you know exactly what you will receive at maturity.
-No spreadsheet, no scenario modelling, no monitoring required.
-This predictability is genuinely valuable for specific goals: a child's school fee due in 18 months, a home purchase down payment needed in 2 years, or a wedding budget.
+Book a 2-year FD at 7.25%, and you know exactly what you'll receive at maturity: no spreadsheet, no scenario modelling, no monitoring required.
+That predictability is genuinely valuable for specific goals: a child's school fee due in 18 months, a home purchase down payment needed in 2 years, or a wedding budget.

 For retired individuals drawing a monthly income, FD interest provides a reliable cash flow without any exposure to market swings.
-A retiree in the 10% or nil tax bracket retains most of the FD return after tax — the instrument works well for them in a way it does not for a 30% bracket working professional.
+A retiree in the 10% or nil tax bracket keeps most of the FD return after tax, so the instrument works well for them in a way it doesn't for a 30% bracket working professional.

 DICGC Insurance: The Unique Safety Net

 Bank deposits up to ₹5 lakh per depositor per bank are insured by DICGC.
 This is a categorical advantage over mutual funds.
-Even if a bank collapses — rare but not impossible — your principal and accrued interest up to ₹5 lakh is protected by statute.
+Even if a bank collapses, rare but not impossible, your principal and accrued interest up to ₹5 lakh stay protected by statute.

 Tax-Saving FDs Under Section 80C

 A 5-year tax-saving FD qualifies for deduction under Section 80C up to ₹1.5 lakh per financial year.
-The lock-in is mandatory — no premature withdrawal — but the combination of guaranteed return and tax deduction makes it relevant for investors who have not exhausted their 80C limit through other instruments.
-Note that the interest earned is still fully taxable at slab rate.
+The lock-in is mandatory, no premature withdrawal, but the combination of guaranteed return and tax deduction makes it relevant for investors who haven't exhausted their 80C limit through other instruments.
+The interest earned is still fully taxable at slab rate.

 FD Laddering for Interest Rate Management

 Interest rate risk cuts both ways for FD investors.
-If you lock in all your money at a fixed rate and rates subsequently rise, you miss out on higher returns.
-Laddering — splitting deposits across 1-year, 2-year, and 3-year maturities — ensures a portion matures each year, which you can reinvest at prevailing rates.
+Lock in all your money at a fixed rate, and if rates rise afterward, you miss out on higher returns.
+Laddering, splitting deposits across 1-year, 2-year, and 3-year maturities, ensures a portion matures each year, which you can reinvest at prevailing rates.
 Use the Fixed Deposit Calculator to model how different ladder structures affect your total corpus.

-Senior citizens earn an additional 0.25–0.5% over the standard rate at most banks, making the FD even more attractive for retirees in lower tax brackets.
+Senior citizens earn an additional 0.25-0.5% over the standard rate at most banks, which makes the FD even more attractive for retirees in lower tax brackets.

 Mutual Funds: Where They Pull Ahead